p2panda/p2panda/p2panda-encryption/README.md

 ## Design

-More detail about the particular implementation and design choices of `p2panda-encryption` can be found in our [in-depth blog post](https://p2panda.org/2025/02/24/group-encryption.html).

 ### Encryption Schemes

-The first scheme we simply call **"Data Encryption"**, allowing peers to encrypt any data with a secret, symmetric key for a group (using XChaCha20-Poly1305).
+The first scheme we simply call **"Data Encryption"**, allowing peers to encrypt any data with a secret, symmetric key for a group.
 This will be useful for building applications where users who enter a group late will still have access to previously created content, for example knowledge databases, wiki applications or a booking tool for rehearsal rooms.

 A member will not learn about any newly created data after removing them from the group since the key gets rotated on member removal.
 This should accommodate for many use-cases in p2p applications which rely on basic group encryption with post-compromise security (PCS) and forward secrecy (FS) during key agreement.
 Applications can optionally choose to remove encryption keys for forward secrecy if they desire so.